mcdemarco/the-new-kitchen-cookbook/roots/squash.md

 Oil the flesh, pierce the skin, and bake cut side down at 350° for 45 minutes.

 Coat the seeds with oil, salt, and spices to taste and bake 20--30 minutes at 325°.
+If you want to make them alongside the pumpkin (350°, preferably with convection), you can just brine them, spread them on an unprepared cookie sheet, and bake 15 minutes (or to taste), stirring once.

 ## Spaghetti Squash